-As of June 30, 2011 and December 31, 2010, other assets were \$3.0 million and \$3.1 million, respectively, and primarily consisted of deposits for building leases in various locations and certain intangible assets.
-Also included in the June 30, 2011 and December 31, 2010 balance was a \$1.0 million deposit with Mutual Aid Cooperative and Consumer in the Republic of Korea, an organization established by the Republic of Korea's Fair Trade Commission to protect consumers who participate in network marketing activities.
+As of September 30, 2011 and December 31, 2010, other assets were \$2.8 million and \$3.1 million, respectively, and primarily consisted of deposits for building leases in various locations and certain intangible assets.
+Also included in the September 30, 2011 and December 31, 2010 balance was \$0.9 million and \$1.0 million, respectively, representing a deposit with Mutual Aid Cooperative and Consumer in the Republic of Korea, an organization established by the Republic of Korea's Fair Trade Commission to protect consumers who participate in network marketing activities.